Video shows mountain lion lurking on front steps of Pacifica home

 PACIFICA, Calif.
-(KGO) -- A mountain lion was spotted on the front steps of a home in Pacifica this weekend.
+(KGO) -- A mountain lion was spotted on the front steps of a home in the Fairmont neighborhood in Pacifica this weekend.

-Mike Watkins, 59, of Pacifica said he woke up to an alert on his phone just before 3 a.m.
+Mike Watkins, 59, said he woke up to an alert on his phone just before 3 a.m.
 Saturday morning.
 He thought it was his son leaving for work.

-Later in the day, he scrolled through the footage, and noticed a long tail, then realized it is a cougar.
+Later in the day, he scrolled through the footage, and noticed a long tail, then realized it was a cougar.

 RELATED: Video captures mountain lion wandering though San Francisco's Embarcadero, Russian Hill

-He told ABC7 News, "At first glance, scrolling, I saw an animal.
+"At first glance, scrolling, I saw an animal.
 Possibly a cat or raccoon.
-Then checked again, and saw this long tail," he said.
+Then checked again, and saw this long tail," he told ABC7 News.
 "I noticed it was a lot bigger."

 So he posted the video on the Nextdoor app to alert his neighbors.